Shannon-Goddard/grow_app/README.md

-# About Grow app
+# About GrowApp

-**GrowApp** by **Loyal9** is designed to build a table that will convert to a day by day guide for the grower based on the users answers to prompted questions.
+**GrowApp** by **Loyal9** is designed to build a table based on the users answers to prompted questions.
+That table will be used as a day-by-day guide for the grower

 ## Home
 **Home** is the first window the user will see on open.
 With the options: